-RESPONSE: There are no heritage or otherwise significant trees existing on the site.
+RESPONSE: All roads adjacent to the property are existing, and the significant trees are not impacted.
+There are no heritage trees on the site.
 The standards of this section do not apply.

-3. The topography and natural drainage shall be preserved to the greatest degree possible.
+3. Topography and natural drainage shall be preserved to the greatest degree possible.